cosmos/gaia/docs/roadmap/cosmos-hub-roadmap-2.0.md

    - Authz module:
       - Provide governance functions to execute transactions on behalf of another account
 - Liquidity Module v1.4.2
   - The Gravity DEX with updates for dependencies
 - IBC v2.0.0
 - Tendermint v0.34.14
 - Cosmosvisor v0.1.0
 - IBC packet forward middleware v1.0.1
+  - Cosmos Hub as a router

+- External chain launch: Gravity Bridge
+  - Transfer ATOM, ETH, ERC-20, and other Cosmos tokens between Ethereum and the Gravity Bridge Chain and by extension all IBC connected chains.
+  - Fee and reward model hosted across Cosmos and Ethereum

 ## Theta Upgrade (expected Q1 2022)